 Palliative Medicine is a recognized medical sub-specialty.
-Hence doctors intending to train as Consultants in Palliative Medicine should undergo basic specialist training in internal medicine prior to sub-specialty training.
+Hence doctors intending to train as specialists in Palliative Medicine should undergo basic specialist training in internal medicine prior to sub-specialty training.
 The required qualification at present includes MMed, MRCP(UK), MRCP (Ire), FRACP or any equivalent qualification and completion of gazettement in internal medicine.

 The MOH currently has a 3 year fellowship training programme available to physicians intending to undergo consultant training in palliative medicine.
-This includes 2 years of local training in an accredited palliative care unit under the supervision of a recognized consultant palliative medicine physician and 1 year of overseas training in a recognized palliative care service.
+This includes 2 years of local training in an accredited palliative care unit under the supervision of a recognized palliative medicine physician and 1 year of overseas training in a recognized palliative care service.